Do I need a new knee?

 - you feel depressed because of your pain and lack of mobility,

-- your knee means you are unable to work or have a normal social life.
+- your knee prevents you from being able to work or have a normal social life.